Search

 Level 4: Results

-As such, it’s time to assess the overall impact of your training programme in terms of organisational outcomes.
-You should focus on measuring the tangible results and benefits that your training initiative has helped you to generate.
+We’ve reached the pinnacle.
+The fourth and final level of the Kirkpatrick Model is all about results.
+It’s time to assess the impact of your training programme in terms of organisational outcomes.
+You should focus on measuring the tangible results that your training initiative has helped you to generate.

-With this in mind, understanding the overall impact and value of your training is essential.
+Understanding the overall impact and value of your training is essential.
 After all, there is no point wasting your L&D budget or resources on training that doesn’t work.
-Similarly, you need to showcase the real value of training to your leadership team.
+Similarly, you need to be ready to showcase the real value of training to your leadership team.

 By linking your training programme to your organisational goals and outcomes, you can determine the return on investment (ROI) of your training.
 This, in turn, helps you to identify its contribution to the success of your organisation as a whole.